justinchiu/blog/posts/2018-02-06-MeetingNotes.md

 1. Distill to small model
 2. Get the speedups with weight pruning?
 3. What are the speedups people use nowadays

+use hierarchical softmax (one for words, one for phrases?) and maximize marginal l?